Designing Innovative Electronic Musical Instruments

 3) REVR: reverse pitch direction of right split only, for mirrored inward-increasing pitch.

-If the 3rd row from the bottom is selected, the 12 settings at right (C through B) are used to select one of 12 presets, each containing a unique set of both Main and Accent light settings.
+If VIEW = Scale Select, the 12 settings at right (C through B) are used to select one of 12 Note Lights Memories, each containing a unique set of both Main and Accent light settings.
 This permits quickly changing the lights of one musical scale to another.
 Though all 12 presets are editable, the default contents are:

 C: Major (default), C#: Natural minor, D: Harmonic minor, D#: Major Pentatonic, E: Minor Pentatonic, F: Major Blues, F#: Minor Blues, G: Diminished, G#: Whole Tone, A: Spanish (Phrygian Dominant), A#: Gypsy (Hungarian Minor), B: Arabic (Major Locrian).